-- (2) On or Accompanying the Document Filed.
-Proof of service may appear on or accompany the document filed. - (e) Non-acceptance of Documents by Clerk.
-If any document is not accepted by the Clerk for filing, the Clerk must promptly notify the persons named in the certificate of service.
+- (2) On or Affixed to Accompanying the Paper Document Filed.
+Proof of service may appear on or be affixed to accompany the papers document filed. - (e) Non-acceptance of Papers Documents by Clerk.
+If any paper document is not accepted by the eClerk for filing, the eClerk must promptly notify the persons named in the certificate of service.